 For more information on my background visit my personal page.

 Finite element simulation of the mechanical mode of the oscillator used to demonstrate a joint non-classical state between a massive mechanical system and light.
 The insets show the energy level scheme of the optomechanical radiation pressure interaction for the Stokes (blue) and anti-Stokes (red) sideband: Nature 530, 313 – 316 (2016).
-We recently used a similar device to create a single phonon state of a mechanical resonator: Science 358, 203 – 206 (2017).
+We recently used a similar device to create a single phonon state of a mechanical resonator: Science 358, 203 – 206 (2017) and our now even able to create an entangled state between two such mechanical oscillators Nature 556, 473 – 477 (2018).

 An artist’s impression of one of our ultra-thin silicon nitride tethered membranes coupled to a laser beam.
 They exhibit mechanical quality factors of around 108 at room temperature and reflectivities greater than 99%, thanks to a photonic crystal.
 More information on these devices can be found in our recent article: Phys.
 Rev. Lett.
 116, 147202 (2016).